Restoration Recovery outpatient addiction treatment logo

 Four Clinic Locations

-We operate four outpatient clinics across Tennessee and Georgia, each offering Suboxone treatment with same-week appointment availability:
+We operate four outpatient clinics across Tennessee and North Georgia.
+All locations offer Suboxone treatment with same-day appointment availability.

 All locations are designed for a comfortable, confidential outpatient experience.
 Telehealth follow-up visits are also available for established patients who have completed their initial in-person evaluation.
-For directions and hours, visit our locations page.
+Phones are answered Monday through Friday, 9am to 4:30pm Eastern.
+After hours?
+The 988 Suicide & Crisis Lifeline and the free, confidential SAMHSA National Helpline (1-800-662-4357) are available 24/7.

 References